-- The Superintendent or their designee will determine the level of the threat. - The Assistant Superintendent for Business contact the transportation supervisor to arrange transportation.
-They will also arrange for student-parent reunification. - The Safety Officer will clear all evacuation routes and sites prior to evacuation - Principal(s) will evacuate all staff and students to prearranged evacuation sites as outlined in building plans.
-They will report to the superintendent or their designee any missing staff or students.
+- The Superintendent or designee will determine the level of the threat. - The Superintendent or designee will contact the transportation supervisor to arrange transportation.
+The Superintendent will arrange for student-parent reunification. - The School Resource Officer will clear all evacuation routes and sites prior to evacuation